United Nations Sustainable Development Goals for Marin County?

 3. ALIGNING UNDER THE SDGs

 Existing consortiums would be asked to participate by aligning their existing efforts/goals under the corresponding Sustainable Development Goal or Goals, for the purposes of demonstrating solidarity horizontally (across Marin-based organizations) and vertically (from the neighborhood level to the global) across all of the goals, creating a coordinated web of interconnected efforts.
-Hub or backbone groups may currently be be lacking for some of the goals, and may need to be formed.
+Hub or backbone groups for some Global Goals are not currently available, and would likely need to form.

 4. SYSTEMS THINKING ROADMAP